 6. Invest in a sweat- or moisture-wicking bra

-Bra companies have wised up to boob sweat and are coming out with some great new sweat-wicking options.
+Bra companies have wised up to breast sweat and are coming out with some great new sweat-wicking options.
 Consider something like the X-Temp unlined wire-free convertible bra from Hanes.

 7. Or ditch the bra altogether